adrianokerber/InsuranceAdvisor/README.md

 After that we created the application architecture and the generic rules system, also applying unit tests to ensure the quality of the system.

-🎉 We are proud of the achievements done through all the development process. 🎉
+    🎉 We are proud of the achievements done through all the development process. 🎉 - Adriano Kerber

 ## How to run
 Two methods for running this application will be presented below, choose the one that best fits your necessity.